mmiguel6288code/devshell/README.md

-# doctestify
+# devshell

-doctestify is a tool to make it easier to make doctests.
+devshell is a tool to make python development easier.

 ## Key Features
 1. Enables entering an interactive session tied to the docstring of a particular python object.
 Inputs and responses are automatically recorded and inserted into the docstring as doctests.